olimar718/olimar718.github.io/personal_projects/wifi_antenna_advanced/wifi_antenna_advanced.md

 |:--:|
 | *SpeedTest results, with a newer laptop i might be able to get more but this is already good enough* |

-Of course this would be different if I paid for electricity, because now I also have a LapTop running 24/7, but I don't pay for electricity so it's fine.
+Of course this would be different if I paid for electricity, because now I also have a Laptop running 24/7, but I don't pay for electricity so it's fine.

 | ![A picture of the setup in production](images/wifi_antenna_advanced_in_production.jpg) |
 |:--:|